chayde/chayde.github.io/_posts/2022-08-07-ubuntu-cloud-init-notes.md

 # Ubuntu Cloud Cloud Init Teplates
 After following all the steps to setup an Ubuntu Cloud Init template in my proxmox lab using the following: [Perfect Proxmox Template with Cloud Image and Cloud Init](https://www.youtube.com/watch?v=shiIi38cJe4)

-I ran into an issue where the cloud init image creates a virtual machien with a really small virtual disk (2.2G) which was too small to make the VMs usable.
+I ran into an issue where the cloud init image creates a virtual machine with a really small virtual disk (2.2G) which was too small to be useful.

 According to the official [Proxmox Documentation](https://pve.proxmox.com/wiki/Resize_disks) you could resize your disks while they were either online or offline with the following command from the Proxmox VE node the VM lives on:
 ```shell